soma-gyore/soma-gyore-blog/content/posts/breached-password.md

 >
 > --- [Binary search algorithm.
 (2022, April 10).
 In Wikipedia, The Free Encyclopedia.
 Retrieved 11:57, April 10, 2022](https://en.wikipedia.org/wiki/Binary_search_algorithm)

-Once again, bingo! 🎉 We have a sorted "array" (that's actually a sorted text file) so it seems we can make good use of this algorithm to solve all of our performance problems.
+We have a sorted "array" (that's actually a sorted text file) so it seems we can make good use of this algorithm to solve all of our performance problems.

 There's more: our dataset has another property that we could take advantage of: **every hash has the same length!** (20 byte/40 characters because it's SHA1)